Vaccine Info

 Share

-TG4050 Cancer Vaccine Description For 2022
+TG4050 Cancer Vaccine 2024

-The Company’s clinical-stage programs consist of two therapeutic vaccines (TG4001 for the treatment of HPV-positive cancers and TG4050, the first individualized therapeutic vaccine based on the myvac® platform) as well as two oncolytic viruses (TG6002 for the treatment of solid tumors, and BT-001, the first oncolytic virus based on the Invir.IO™ platform).
+Transgene uses its expertise in viral vectorization to incorporate the selected neoantigen sequences in the MVA viral vector genome.
+The Company has set up a unique in-house good manufacturing practice unit dedicated to manufacturing the individualized batches of TG4050 needed for the clinical development of this novel individualized therapeutic vaccine.
+The Company's clinical-stage programs consist of two therapeutic vaccines (TG4001 for the treatment of HPV-positive cancers and TG4050, the first individualized therapeutic vaccine based on the myvac® platform) as well as two oncolytic viruses (TG6002 for the treatment of solid tumors, and BT-001, the first oncolytic virus based on the Invir.IO™ platform).

 TG4050 Cancer Vaccine Indication

-On June 28, 2021, Dr. Maud Brandely, M.D., Ph.D., Chief Medical Officer of Transgene, added, “We are delighted to start the clinical trial with our individualized myvac® immunotherapy in the UK.
-We have been collaborating for several years with Professor Ottensmeier on this novel therapy to target tumor cells better, and we are excited to see that our world-leading innovations are now reaching patients in different countries in Europe and in the USA.
-We are convinced that, together with leading scientists and clinicians, we will be able to demonstrate the value of our individualized approach against head and neck cancer and leverage these future results to target other solid tumors.”
+On June 28, 2021, Dr. Maud Brandely, M.D., Ph.D., Chief Medical Officer of Transgene, added, "We are delighted to start the clinical trial with our individualized myvac® immunotherapy in the UK.
+We have been collaborating for several years with Professor Ottensmeier on this novel therapy to target tumor cells better, and we are excited to see that our world-leading innovations are now reaching patients in different countries in Europe and the USA.
+We are convinced that, together with leading scientists and clinicians, we will be able to demonstrate the value of our individualized approach against head and neck cancer and leverage these future results to target other solid tumors."

 TG4050 Cancer Vaccine Dosage